-JGECA Racial and Disability Harassment (See GAACA, GAAB, GAF, JDDC and KN)
+JGECA Racial and Disability Harassment: Students (See GAACA, GAAB, GAF, JDDC and KN)

 The board of education is committed to providing a positive and productive learning and working environment, free from discrimination, including harassment, on the basis of race, color, national origin, or disability.
 Discrimination or harassment on the basis of race, color, or national origin ("racial harassment") or on the basis of disability ("disability harassment") shall not be tolerated in the school district.
-Racial or disability harassment of employees or students of the district by board members, administrators, certificated and support personnel, students, vendors, and any others having business or other contact with the school district is strictly prohibited.
+Racial or disability harassment of employees or students of the district in any district education program or activity is strictly prohibited.